Abewok/AirBnB_clone/README.md

 # 0x00.
-AirBnB clone - The console
+AirBnB clone - The console Group project
 ![Optional Text](hbnb.png)
 ## Description of the project
 Group project by ozioma Nnebedum and Abebe Dadi